Draco (constellation): Stars

 R Draconis is a red Mira-type variable star with a period of about 8 months.
 Its average minimum magnitude is approximately 12.4, and its average maximum magnitude is approximately 7.6.
 It was discovered to be a variable star by Hans Geelmuyden in 1876.

-The constellation contains the star recently named Kepler-10, which has been confirmed to be orbited by Kepler-10b, the smallest rocky Earth-sized planet yet detected outside of the Solar System.
+The constellation contains the star recently named Kepler-10, which has been confirmed to be orbited by Kepler-10b.